 OFSI can impose civil monetary penalties on a person who fails to comply with these restrictions.
-A new team within OFSI has been established to create the licensing and enforcement system for the Oil Price Cap; engage with industry to ensure readiness for the cap; and monitor the level and impact of the cap on an ongoing basis.
+A team within OFSI has been established to create the licensing and enforcement system for the Oil Price Cap; engage with industry; and monitor the level and impact of the cap on an ongoing basis.